 There is also a commissural component of the fornix: the purpose of this part of the fornix is to connect the hippocampi on either side of the brain to each other.
 The axons that do this arise predominantly from the CA3-CA4 parts of the hippocampus and synapse in the contralateral hippocampus.
 It is theorized that these connective fibers may provide the pathway by which seizures spread from their primary epileptogenic focus in one hippocampus to the contralateral hippocampus, ultimately allowing for a secondary epileptogenic focus to form in the contralateral hippocampus.

 Although it’s quite a small structure in the brain, size can be deceptive!
 The hippocampus plays a number of crucial roles, including regulating emotions, motivation, hormonal activity, autonomic activity, and memory formation.
-It is particularly important for the process of learning, and seeing relationships between what has been learned.

-Probably the most well recognized function of the hippocampus is its role in learning and memory: although the exact mechanisms remain somewhat mysterious, it is believed that the hippocampus receives and consolidates information, allowing for establishment of long-term memories in a process known as long-term potentiation (LTP).
+Probably the most well recognized function of the hippocampus is its role in learning and memory.
+Although the exact mechanisms remain somewhat mysterious, it is believed that the hippocampus receives and consolidates information, allowing for establishment of long-term memories in a process known as long-term potentiation (LTP).
 It also plays a role in spatial memory, allowing us to keep track of where things are, as well as where they are in relation to each other; as such, it is instrumental in the formation of cognitive maps.

 There have been numerous reports linking tumors, lesions, and epileptogenic activity in humans within the hippocampus to aggressive reactions, ranging from minor hostility to explosive acts of violence.
 The hippocampus’ role in mediating aggression and rage appears to be dependant on the region of the structure that is stimulated: activation of the temporal pole, i.e. the region closest to the amygdala, stimulates predatory or fight behavior; while activation of the region closest to the septal pole instead suppresses those impulses.

 Given the numerous synaptic connections between the hypothalamus and hippocampus, it is not surprising that the hippocampus is also involved in hormone regulation and contributes to various endocrine functions.
 Ventral aspects of the hippocampus have been found to house dense regions of estradiol-concentrating neurons, as well as high concentrations of corticosterone which inhibits those estradiol-concentrating neurons.
-Furthermore, animal studies have demonstrated that stimulation of the hippocampus inhibits ovulation, and lesions in the hippocampus or division of the fornix disrupt the diurnal rhythmic release of adrenocorticotropic hormone (ACTH).

 It has been postulated that the hippocampus may be selectively sensitive to varying hormone levels, playing a role in providing feedback to the pituitary gland via its hypothalamic connections.
 This is believed to occur indirectly via synaptic relay within the septal area, as well as directly via a pathway called the medial cortico-hypothalamic tract.
 The medial cortico-hypothalamic tract arises near the temporal pole of the hippocampus and projects to the ventromedial hypothalamus; it terminates between the suprachiasmatic and arcuate nuclei in a region containing hypophysiotrophic hormones that mediate functions of the anterior pituitary gland.